1. What you'll learn: Overview

 In this codelab, I will be showing you how to use and configure the Solace connector on MuleSoft Anypoint Platform to send or receive events.

-The MuleSoft Anypoint Platform in an integration platform and acts as a complete solution for API-led connectivity.
-You can learn more about MuleSoft Anypoint here.
-Alternatively you can checkout the ultimate MuleSoft developer quick start guide
+The MuleSoft Anypoint Platform is an integration platform and acts as a complete solution for API-led connectivity.

 So put your seatbelt on and tag along in the following steps!